 \subsection{Deterministic Reformulation of Individual Contact location Chance-Constraints}

 In this subsection, we present a tractable deterministic formulation for solving the above individual chance constraints \eqref{eq:indvidual contact location chance constraints final}.
-This requires the statistical knowledge of the uncertainty propagation through the nonlinear dynamics.
-One way to do this is by exploiting sampling methods like unscented-based transforms \cite{plancher2017}, or Generalized Polynommial Chaos (gPC) \cite{nakka2019}.
-These methods can lead to more accurate estimate of the propagated uncertainty at a cost of significant increase in computational complexity, which is often too time demanding for real-time MPC.
+This requires statistical knowledge of the uncertainty propagation through nonlinear dynamics.
+One way to do this is by exploiting sampling methods like unscented-based transforms \cite{plancher2017}, or Generalized Polynomial Chaos (gPC) \cite{nakka2019}.
+These methods can lead to a more accurate estimate of the propagated uncertainty at a cost of a significant increase in computational complexity, which is time demanding for real-time MPC.
 Since computational efficiency is critical in our case, we defer from using these methods.
 Instead, we adopt an approximate linearization-based covariance propagation as in \cite{zhu2019}\cite{lew2020}.
 Based on assumptions \eqref{assumption:gaussian noise assumption}-\eqref{assumption:state feedback control policy}, the approximate mean and covariance of the dynamics evolve as

 The initial condition is assumed to be deterministic (i.e. $\boldsymbol{x}_0 = \bar{\boldsymbol{x}}_0$), where the $\bar{}$ superscript denotes the mean of the quantity.
 The $j$-th controls perturbation is defined as $\Delta \bar{\boldsymbol{u}}_k \triangleq \bar{\boldsymbol{u}}_k - \bar{\boldsymbol{u}}^j_k$, and \eqref{eq:closed-loop dynamics} is the linearized closed-loop dynamics, where $\boldsymbol{A}_k \triangleq \nabla_{\bar{\boldsymbol{x}}} \boldsymbol{f}(\bar{\boldsymbol{x}}_k, \bar{\boldsymbol{u}}_k)|_{\bar{\boldsymbol{x}}^j_k, \bar{\boldsymbol{u}}^j_k}$, and $\boldsymbol{B}_k \triangleq \nabla_{\bar{\boldsymbol{u}}} \boldsymbol{f}(\bar{\boldsymbol{x}}_k, \bar{\boldsymbol{u}}_k)|_{\bar{\boldsymbol{x}}^j_k, \bar{\boldsymbol{u}}^j_k}$ are the Jacobians of the dynamics w.r.t. the nominal state and control respectively.
 The feedback gains $\boldsymbol{K}_k$ are computed using the Discrete Algebraic Riccati Equation (DARE) based on the time-varying linearized dynamics.
 Using the covariance information in (\ref{eq:covariance propagation}) and the probability level of constraint violation $\epsilon_{i,k}$, we seek the least conservative upper bound $\eta^l_{i,k}$ at each point in time for each half-space contact location chance-constraint \eqref{eq:indvidual contact location chance constraints final}.
 By exploiting the inverse of the \textit{Cumulative Density Function} (CDF) $\Phi^{-1}$ of a Gaussian distribution, we get a deterministic reformulation of the individual contact location chance-constraints: